jbcodeforce/kp-data-replication/docs/index.md

 Internally `MirrorSourceConnector` and `MirrorCheckpointConnector` will create multiple tasks (up to `tasks.max` property), `MirrorHeartbeatConnector` creates only one single task. `MirrorSourceConnector` will have one task per topic-partition to replicate, while `MirrorCheckpointConnector` will have one task per consumer group.
 The Kafka connect framework uses the coordinator API, with the `assign()` API, so there is no consumer group while fetching data from source topic.
 There is no call to `commit()` neither: the rebalancing occurs only when there is a new topic created that matches the whitelist pattern.

+## Requirements

-#### Local cluster to Event Streams on Cloud
+### Local cluster to Event Streams on Cloud

-The goal is to replicate data from local Kafka cluster to Event Streams on IBM Cloud as managed service.
-The two scenarios are presented in [this note](local-to-es.md).
+The goal is to demonstrate the replicate data from local cluster to Event Streams on IBM Cloud running as managed service.
+The two scenarios and the step by step approach are presented in [this note](local-to-es.md).

+We have also documented the replication approaches from Event Streams as a Service to local cluster in [this note](es-to-local.md).

-#### Provisioning Connectors (Mirror Maker 2)
+### Provisioning Connectors (Mirror Maker 2)

-* How to handle secrets (ES credentials, CK keys and certificates).
-* GUI tools
-* Command line / REST API
+This main epic is related to provisioning operation.

+1. As a SRE I want to provision and deploy Mirror Maker 2 connector to existing Openshift cluster without exposing password and keys so replication can start working.
+This will use Kubernetes secrets for configuration parameters.

+1. As a SRE I want to understand the CLI commands used to assess how automation can be performed for replicating environment provisioning.

+1. As a SRE I want to understand the server sizing for the Mirror Maker environment.

+*Note that, there is no specific user interface for mirror maker connector.*

-#### Version to version migration
+### Version to version migration

-How to address Roll out upgrades to MM2 cluster
+1. As a SRE, I want to understand how to perform a version to version migration for the Mirror Maker 2 product so that existing streaming replication is not impacted by the upgrade.

+1. As a developer I want to deploy configuration updates to modify the topic white or black lists so that newly added topics are replicated.

 ### Security

-* Topic segregation (multi-tenant Kafka Connect cluster)
-* ACLs
+1. As a SRE, I want to understand how the security support to connect client applications to cluster and to replicated topic.

+1. As a developer I want to design Mirror Maker 2 based replication solution to support different line of businesses who should not connect to topics and data not related to their business and security scope.

 ### Monitoring

-* Prometheus metrics (On same setup as CK monitoring)
-* Dashboards
-* Alerts
-* Log formats, and logs going into Splunk
+1. As a SRE, I want to get Mirror Maker 2 metrics for Prometheus so that it fits in my current metrics processing practices.
+    The explanation to setup Prometheus metris for mirror maker 2.0 is documented [here](monitoring.md).

+1. As a SRE, I want to be able to add new dashboard into Grafana to visualize the Mirror Maker 2 metrics.

+1. As a SRE, I want to define rules for alert reporting and configure a Slack channel for alerting.

+1. As a SRE, I want to get the Mirror Maker 2 logs into our Splunk logging platform.

 ### Best Practices

-* Correct configuration
-* How to address scenarios with duplicates (no Exactly Once)?
-* How many MM connectors per cluster?
-* How many nodes per cluster?
-* How do we scale the MM2 cluster?
-* Other best practices
+1. As a developer I want to understand how Mirror Maker 2 based replication address the record duplication.

+1. As a developer I want to design replication solution to minimize the instance of Mirror Maker or being able to scale them if I observe lag into data replication processing.

+1. As a developer I want to understand what are the condition for message loss.

 ### Performance  tests

-* How to measure latency (avg. time per message end-to-end)
-* Ensure message affinity
-* Message loss
-* Duplicates (No Exactly Once)
+1. As a developer I want to understand how to measure data latency and lag in data replication.

+1. As a SRE I want to understand current thoughput for the replication solution.